· Not for tax evasion!

-· Lost faith in British & other European Banks or Insurance Companies
+· Lost faith in British & Irish Banks

 · Strategic financial planning

-The term “offshore” originally comes from financial institutions located offshore from UK in the Channel Islands and Isle of Man, but is now used figuratively to refer to banks in many regions, particularly Bermuda, the Cayman Islands, Bahamas and politically neutral European jurisdictions such as Switzerland.
+The term “offshore” originally comes from financial institutions located offshore from UK in the Channel Islands, but is now used figuratively to refer to banks in many regions, particularly Bermuda, the Cayman Islands, Bahamas and politically neutral European jurisdictions such as Switzerland.

 Individuals or organisations (including companies and businesses) may be interested in placing assets offshore for a variety of legitimate reasons, including: